 And just remember, no matter which path you choose …

-With 281 billion emails being sent a day, you can make a good living by specializing as an email writer.
+With over 246 billion emails being sent a day, you can make a good living by specializing as an email writer.
 Or you can expand your writing business by offering emails as one of your copywriting services.

 Either way, I encourage you to give emails a shot.
 It’s a solid channel that has had continuous growth, increased ROI for companies, and shows no end in sight.